Van Morrison: Them: 1964–1966

 Dick Rowe of Decca Records became aware of the band's performances and signed Them to a standard two-year contract.
 In that period, they released two albums and ten singles, with two more singles released after Morrison departed the band.
 They had three chart hits, "Baby, Please Don't Go" (1964), "Here Comes the Night" (1965), and "Mystic Eyes" (1965), but it was the B-side of "Baby, Please Don't Go", the garage band classic "Gloria", that went on to become a rock standard covered by Patti Smith, the Doors, the Shadows of Knight, Jimi Hendrix and many others.

 Building on the success of their singles in the United States, and riding on the back of the British Invasion, Them undertook a two-month tour of America in May and June 1966 that included a residency from 30 May to 18 June at the Whisky a Go Go in Los Angeles.
-The Doors were the supporting act on the last week, and Morrison's influence on the Doors singer Jim Morrison was noted by John Densmore in his book Riders on the Storm.
+The Doors were the supporting act on the last week, and Morrison's influence on the Doors singer Jim Morrison (no relation) was noted by John Densmore in his book Riders on the Storm.
 Brian Hinton relates how "Jim Morrison learned quickly from his near namesake's stagecraft, his apparent recklessness, his air of subdued menace, the way he would improvise poetry to a rock beat, even his habit of crouching down by the bass drum during instrumental breaks."
 On the final night, the two Morrisons and the two bands jammed together on "Gloria".

 Toward the end of the tour the band members became involved in a dispute with their manager, Decca Records' Phil Solomon, over the revenues paid to them; that, coupled with the expiry of their work visas, meant the band returned from America dejected.
 After two more concerts in Ireland, Them split up.
 Morrison concentrated on writing some of the songs that would appear on Astral Weeks, while the remnants of the band reformed in 1967 and relocated to America.